SPED 523, Foundations of Early Intervention/ECSE, 3 credits

 Are you interested in being an Early Childhood Special Education (ECSE) teacher?

 The Elevating Early Childhood Special Education Grant, available for courses taken through August 2025, provides funding to support students seeking licensure in Early Childhood Special Education (ECSE).
 Through this grant, students are eligible for up to 6 credits of tuition support.
-The program application for the Spring and Summer semesters will open in October.
+The program applications for the Spring and Summer semesters are now open.
 Student fees will not be covered with the grant.

 Who can apply for the Early Childhood Education Teacher Shortage Grant?